SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In general, a toolchain is a set of software tools used to do something.
 In software development, a toolchain is a set of tools used in combination to develop and deploy software.
-A task runner is used to run predefined tasks, which would otherwise be tedious or impossible.

 expo is a toolchain for react native that does a bunch of toolchainy stuff. expo is accessed via expo-cli